 Governance and Compensation Committee

-Pursuant to the Declaration of Trust, the Board is required to have a governance and compensation committee.
+Pursuant to the Declaration of Trust, the Board of Trustees is required to have a governance and compensation committee.
 The Governance and Compensation Committee is comprised of three Independent Trustees.
 Subject to the delegation to the Governance and Compensation Committee of such other responsibilities as are determined by the Trustees from time to time and subject to such changes in its form and function as may be mandated by any relevant regulatory authorities, the Governance and Compensation Committee is responsible for:

 (a) developing the system of, and overall approach to, governance generally, monitoring compliance with applicable governance requirements, assessing the Board’s effectiveness in governance matters and making recommendations to the Board with respect to corporate governance of Artis as a whole, including without limitation: